opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

     - **`compatibility feature field`**

-      This REQUIRED property describes a feature compatibility requirement on the target host, the field is named with NFD feature label.
+      This REQUIRED property describes a feature compatibility requirement on the target host, the field is named with OCI feature label.

       The value of compatibility field in the compatibility artifact SHOULD be described in contiguous or discontinuous range if the value discovered on nodes can be different.

-      It's the tool's responsibility to interpret the value and matching criteria with the value discovered from the node via NFD.
+      It's the tool's responsibility to interpret the value of OCI feature label, and matching criteria with the value discovered from the node via NFD tool or other tool.
+NFD means the Kubernetes node feature discovering SIG.

       Inevitably, some compatibility fields MAY be duplicated among compatibility sets.